prowler-cloud/prowler/docs/tutorials/fixer.md

 ```

 ## Fixer Config file
 For some fixers, you can have configurable parameters depending on your use case.
-You can either use the default config file in `prowler/config/fixer_config.yaml` or create a custom config file and pass it to the fixer with the `--config-fixer` flag.
+You can either use the default config file in `prowler/config/fixer_config.yaml` or create a custom config file and pass it to the fixer with the `--fixer-config` flag.
 The config file should be a YAML file with the following structure:
 ```yaml
 # Fixer configuration file
 aws: